ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 but can result in increased query traffic.
 In cases where updates are less frequent, TTL values of 30 to 60 seconds MAY provide a better balance, reducing server load while still ensuring reasonable flexibility for updates.

-Because the DNS client explicitly signals support for structured error information using the SDE option ({{client-request}}), and because the EDE option is carried in the non-cached OPT pseudo-RR ({{Section 6.2.1 of ?RFC6891}}), the DNS server can tailor its filtered response to the capabilities of the client.

 If the query includes the SDE option as per {{client-request}}, the server MUST NOT return the "Forged Answer" extended error code because the client